Alex Verdugo Player Props: Red Sox vs. Guardians

 Alex Verdugo At The Plate

-- Verdugo leads Boston with a slugging percentage of .454, fueled by 26 extra-base hits.
+- Verdugo is batting .286 with 19 doubles, two triples, five home runs and 25 walks.

-- Among the qualified hitters, he ranks 27th in batting average, while his on-base percentage ranks 31st and he is 62nd in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 30th, his on-base percentage ranks 23rd, and he is 68th in the league in slugging.

-- In 70.2% of his 57 games this season, Verdugo has picked up at least one hit.
-He's also had 20 multi-hit games.
+- Verdugo has picked up a hit in 69.0% of his 58 games this year, with more than one hit in 34.5% of them.

-- Verdugo has had an RBI in 18 games this year (31.6%), including five multi-RBI outings (8.8%).
-He has also driven in three or more of his team's runs in one contest.
+- Verdugo has picked up an RBI in 31.0% of his games this season, with more than one RBI in 8.6% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.